kevinaud/dynamic-forms-docs/Welcome file.md

 - Polymorphism
 	- Many of the domain models for Dynamic Forms take advantage of [NHibernate's support for Inheritance Mappings](http://nhibernate.info/doc/nhibernate-reference/inheritance.html)
 	- There are multiple inheritance mapping strategies supported by NHibernate, the one I used is Table per Class Hierarchy
-	- The Domain Models this applies to are:
+	- The Domain Models this applies to (at the time this was written) are:
 		- `DynamicFormQuestion`, extended by
 			- `DynamicFormMultipleChoiceQuestion`
 			- `DynamicFormTextQuestion`